spitlo/sublime-chordpro/Docs/usage.md

 #Build

-The build system specified will use the include chordii program to compiles the file to a postscript document.
-F7 or Tools->Build will output the file into the path where the working file is located.

-Currently only for osx and windows. feel free to include the linux binary as well.
+The build system is being rebuilt and should not be used atm.